ULOOF-Framework/ULOOF/README.md

 	* android;
 	* br.com.ld.algorithmtest;
 	* pl;
-5. Name the .jar as offFrameKryoMod.jar and put it in the 'lib' folder of the post-compiler.
+5. Name the .jar as offFrameKryoMod.jar and put it in the 'lib' folder of the Post-Compiler and in the 'app/libs" of the ServerSide.

 ### Post-Compiler Run Configuration
 Create a new Java Run Configuration indicating as arguments: